ondairos/react_login/README.md

 # React Login

-This project is a simple login and register application built with React, Redux Toolkit, and React Router Dom.
+This project is a simple login and register application that sends information to the user's default email app.
+Built with Vite, SASS, React, Redux Toolkit, and React Router Dom.

 ## Description